Animesh Aich: Career

 Aich joined an advertising company as a copy writer.
 Aich and some other contemporary directors such as Mostofa Sarwar Farooki, Tarek Shahriar, Nurul Alam Atique were involved with Jolchobi.
 Later he joined as an associate director in Cycle er Dana.
-He debuted in directing through a television drama named Kufa in 2002.
-In 2004, he directed another television drama, Chor Eshe Bhul Korechilo.
+He debuted in directing through a television drama named Kufa in 2002, for which he won the Meril-Prothom Alo Critics Choice award.
+In 2004, he won another Meril-Prothom Alo award for directing the television drama Chor Eshe Bhul Korechilo.